nolmelab/play_ground/learn/design/project_layout.md

 ## Naming

+- changed to snake cases except types
+  - folders are considered as variables.
-- Strict PascalCase
+  - filename also
-- Even for acronyms